Hit songwriter, producer & performer Wyatt Easterling -

 In the tradition of the great American storytellers, Easterling sings of the struggles, the resilience, perseverance, and courage of the human spirit in Stumbling Towards The Light, Scars and Don't Cry For Me.
 Easterling accomplishes this without being preachy or judgmental, but rather from the eyes of a fellow traveler.

-Wyatt first came to Nashville as a folk singer on the verge of signing with CBS Records, but in true industry fashion, Sony acquired the label, and the deal fell through.
+Wyatt first arrived in Nashville as a folk singer/songwriter on the verge of signing with CBS Record when Sony acquired the label, and the deal fell through.
 Undeterred, he signed on as a writer with a new publishing company opened by former CBS label head Rick Blackburn.

 Discography, Songwriting, and Productions